-The premises of the parent company KLP Banken AS in both Oslo and Trondheim are certified as "ecolighthouses" through the Eco-Lighthouse Foundation.
+The premises of the parent company KLP Banken AS in both Oslo and Trondheim are certified as "eco lighthouses" through the Eco-Lighthouse Foundation.
 Both locations were recertified in 2021.

-For further information and details on corporate social responsibility and sustainability, please refer to KLP's sustainability reports at klp.no Reports and presentations - Finance and IR - About KLP - KLP.no
+For further information and details on corporate social responsibility and sustainability, please refer to KLP's sustainability reports at www.klp.no.